 2. Do we register by party in Virginia?

 3. I registered to vote before my 18th birthday.
 Am I eligible to vote in the November election?

 If you turn 18 on or before the date of the general election in November (first Tuesday in November), you may vote in the general election and also in a primary election for federal offices held prior to that election.

 4. I lost my voter registration notice.
 Or: I submitted a voter registration application but did not receive a voter notification card.
 What can I do?

 You may call, email, or visit our office and request a duplicate.

 5. How do I check my voter registration record or update my address or name?

-The easiest way is online through the Va.
-Dept. of Elections Citizen Portal.
+The easiest way is online through the Virginia Department of Elections Citizen Portal.
 Alternately, you may complete a paper application.
 Download one here or find a an application at libraries, Board of Supervisor offices, and at our office.
-For more information on voter registration, visit the Va.
-Dept. of Elections website.
+For more information on voter registration, visit the Virginia Department of Elections website.

 6. My daughter is away at college.
 Can I register her to vote?